elixir-europe/infectious-diseases-toolkit/showcase/index.md

 title: Showcase
 ---

-Showcasing involves presenting applied examples of handling infectious disease data to demonstrate successful strategies and methodologies across different countries and domains.
-Showcases highlight best practices and foster learning and adoption of proven techniques across the public health and scientific communities.
+Showcasing involves presenting applied examples of handling infectious disease data to demonstrate successful strategies and methodologies that have been developed and used across different countries and domains.
+Showcases highlight best practices, encourage learning, and facilitate the adoption of proven techniques across both the public health and scientific communities.

 {% include section-navigation-tiles.html type="showcase" search=true except="index.md" %}